 Since 1990 the Center has broadened the scope of its services to include employment assistance, social services and ESL.
 The Center has always placed great emphasis on US citizenship and sees empowerment and participation as a vital factor in the well-being of the community it serves.
 In many ways, helping those who were once ‘illegal aliens’ to become U.S. citizens is enough reward for building the Center to its current position of leadership in New York’s Irish immigrant community.

-Among EIIC’s funding sources are our donors, our funders at the fore front of which are the Irish Government’s Emigrant Support Program in a grant administered by the Irish Abroad unit of the Department of Foreign affairs and Trade and the Consulate General of Ireland, The American Ireland Fund, The Community Services Society of New York, the New York City Council, Speaker Christine Quinn, Council Member Daniel Dromm, Oliver Koppell and Jimmy Van Bramer We recognize the former discretionary support of the New York State Assembly under Michael Cusick, and the on-going funding allocated from the Queens and Bronx Borough Presidents and the USCIS – Citizenship and Integration Grant.
+Among EIIC’s funding sources are our donors, our funders at the fore front of which are the Irish Government’s Emigrant Support Program is a grant administered by the Irish Abroad unit of the Department of Foreign affairs and Trade and the Consulate General of Ireland, The American Ireland Fund, The Community Services Society of New York, the New York City Council, Speaker Melissa Mark-Viverito, Council Member Daniel Dromm, Elizabeth Crowley, Andrew Cohen and Jimmy Van Bramer.
+We recognize the former discretionary support of the New York State Assembly under Michael Cusick, and the on-going funding allocated from the Queens (Melinda Katz) and Bronx (Ruben Diaz) Borough Presidents, New York State Senator Jeffrey Klein and the USCIS – Citizenship and Integration Grant.